 In social media, humblebragging is often used as a way to feign modesty by shining a spotlight on others or an event/entity in a way that lets the writer also sit in that spotlight.

-And many people do this and, yes, I've been guilty of it in the past (nervously, I share the link to my about page) so I am writing this as much for me as for you.
+And many people do this and, yes, I've been guilty of it in the past so I am writing this as much for me as for you (hmm, I suppose that's a hint to myself to share the link to my about page to make this article really about me).

 Here are some real examples from my LinkedIn feed (I've obscured the names):

 - Very proud to be to be part of an amazing committee that makes this event happen, along with some outstanding sponsor partners.

 - Thank you to all who've sent congratulations on my appointment of Australian (removed) Chair in SA.

 - I am honoured to be a speaker this morning for International Women’s Day to celebrate women’s achievements in business.

 - It was an absolute pleasure to be invited to be the key note speaker at the Wine Marketing and Tourism Conference, hosted by (removed) this week in (removed).

 - I am delighted and grateful to count myself among the 25 winners of this national award – what an extraordinary honour!

 - With International Women's Day today, I'd like to take this opportunity to recognise the amazing women I'll be journeying along with as part of (removed name of group).